Copyright © Giulia Skye 2021

 “What now?”
 Helen squeaked, too afraid to look at what had caught Sebastian’s attention behind her.

-“It’s Gladys.”
+“It’s Brenda.”
 And in the blink of an eye, his face broke out into another wide, plastic smile.
 “Hey!”

 Turning round, Helen saw a crisply dressed middle-aged woman walking down the corridor toward them.

 “In that case, I’m glad I caught you.
 Michael said they’d meet you both in the restaurant at six.”
-The woman smiled, then turned to Helen.
+The woman smiled, then turned to Helen with an assessing gaze.

 “Who does he work for?”